-Teacher on a mission
+Teacher on a Mission

-Tom seems to have perceived teaching as a form of responsibility.
-He started out in East Asia and then proceeded in the U.S. Therefore, context plays a crucial role in understanding his views on teaching.
+Tom seemed to have perceived teaching as a form of responsibility.
+He started out in East Asia and then proceeded in the U.S. Therefore, context played a crucial role in understanding his views on teaching.
 For Tom, beginning teaching was a whole new dimension of learning, learning about himself, about the new surroundings he found himself in and about what it meant to be responsible for somebody else's learning progress.

-Interestingly, Tom sees teaching as a mission to this day.
-He claims it is something teachers are required to do well for their own moral standards and for the students' sake:
+Interestingly, Tom saw teaching as a mission.
+He claimed it was something teachers were required to do well for their own moral standards and for the students' sake: